dadinenidevakumar-coder/Cloud-labs/Lab-2/Azure-VM_Setup/README.md

 - CPU, RAM and disk were showing properly
 - SSH service was active

 This lab helped me understand the basic process of creating a VM in Azure and connecting to it.
 I also practiced simple Linux commands.
+In the next labs, I plan to install a web server and try hosting a simple page.

-Overall this lab helped me understand the basics of Azure and Linux VM usage.
+This lab helped me understand the process of creating a Linux virtual machine on Azure, connecting to it using SSH, and checking basic system information.
+In future labs, I plan to install a web server and test hosting a simple application.